Gas Stove Repairs: The Most Common Breakdowns And Methods Of Their Elimination

 Escaped food rarely enters the nozzle, because it is protected by the upper part of the burner during cooking.
 Cleaning agents, especially soda-based ones, are a frequent cause of clogging.

 Cleaning the jet is quite easy: First, you need to remove the top of the burner and raise the table; in some cases, you may need to replace the jet on the stove.
-The burner nozzle is a small part, the tip of the gas pipe, with a thin cavity in the middle. 👉Read more here …
+The burner nozzle is a small part, the tip of the gas pipe, with a thin cavity in the middle.
+More information about it in this article here …

 This cavity needs to be cleaned carefully.
 It’s best done with a toothpick.
 It is not recommended that you use metal objects to clean the cavity, so that you do not damage it.

 In order for the dirt that has been cleaned not to escape outside and not get into the gas pipe, we recommend that you open the gas supply to this burner periodically – literally for half a second, but at full power.
-For safety reasons, open the window or switch on the hood. 👉Read more here …
+For safety reasons, open the window or switch on the hood.
+More information about it in this article here …

 Problems with the burner handles

 The gas supply knobs on the burner are one of the most necessary parts, it is impossible to use the stove without them.
-There is a gas tap behind the outer flag with the skirt that you turn, with a gas control sensor that is built in inside. 👉Read more here …
+There is a gas tap behind the outer flag with the skirt that you turn, with a gas control sensor that is built in inside.
+More information about it in this article here …

 In some stoves, electric ignition, which is usually built into the handle, can be found as a separate button.